Throughout my life, I could never shake the unsettling feeling that my mother simply did not like me.

 "Who the fuck am I, Calvin?
 Mom told me everything; mom told me about the woman you were fucking while you were still married to mom!
 She told me about how that woman died while giving birth to me, brought me home, and forced Mom to raise me!
 No wonder why she hated me!"
 I was screaming at him and losing my voice in the process.

 "Oh my god, Dan," he shook his head, snickering to the point where I would punch him again.
 "You haven't seen your mom in such a long while that you don't know she's come down with dementia.
 You ARE her son, but you're not MY son.
-Your mother and I were married less than a year ago when she was working at Queen's Hospital.
+Your mother and I were married less than a year when she was working at Queen's Hospital.
 She was coming off a sixteen-hour shift when she was attacked and raped in the parking garage.
 That's who you are; you're the result of what happened that night.
 She tried to put that behind her, but she was too far along when she found out she was pregnant with you.
 I didn't want you to be given away and raised without a good family.
 I assured her everything would be fine if we focused on giving you a good life, with you as our son.
 It worked for me, but she could never get past what happened.
 Do you understand now?"

 Clara Eugenia Mahukona died later that year.
 I spent as much time with her, letting her know I loved her.
 Taking her hands and rubbing them against my cheek, she'd smile and say, "Dan, Dan."
 I wheeled her about the hospital and took her outside to see the trees and the birds and to get fresh air.
 When she passed, she went in her sleep in the deep quiet of the night while we were all passed out in our chairs around her bed.
-Some things are too painful to think about, much less address face to face with someone you've hurt or with someone who may be the source of that same hurt.
-We waste a lifetime being angry, which begins to affect our physical and mental well-being.
+Some things are too painful to think about, much less address face-to-face with someone you've hurt or with someone who may be the source of that same hurt.
+We waste a lifetime being angry, affecting our physical and mental well-being.
 I guess I'm trying to say that my parents thought that not telling me anything about who I was might have saved me from a lifetime of anguish.
 Instead, the agony was on them.